An acclaimed, world class curriculum.

-At Good Shepherd we deliver a high standard of education to all students through the world class Primary Years Program (PYP) of the International Baccalaureate (IB) in conjunction with the outcomes of the Australian Curriculum (AC).
+At Good Shepherd, we deliver a high standard of education to all students through the world-class Primary Years Programme (PYP) of the International Baccalaureate (IB), in conjunction with the Australian Curriculum.

-Our students are taught English, Mathematics, Science, Health, and HASS (Humanities and Social Sciences incorporating History, Geography, Civics & Citizenship and Economics & Business) by classroom teachers.
-Specialist teachers are employed to teach Physical Education, German and The Arts.
+Our students are taught English, mathematics, science, health, and HASS (humanities and social sciences incorporating history, geography, civics and citizenship, and economics and business) by classroom teachers.
+Specialist teachers are employed to teach physical education, German and the arts.

-The IB PYP is continually engaging and reviewing current educational research enabling Good Shepherd’s students to be exposed to innovative and creative learning for the 21st century.
+The IB PYP is continually engaging and reviewing educational research, enabling Good Shepherd’s students to be exposed to innovative and creative learning for the 21st century.

 Students at International Baccalaureate® (IB) World Schools are given a unique education.

 - Be encouraged to think independently and drive their own learning